pdoehle/swc-notes/unix_shell.md

 - Nelle checks the log and realizes those two samples are missing depth recordings.

-- She informs you there are other analyses she can use them for so she can't delete them.
+- She informs you there are other analyses she can use them for, so she can't delete them.

 - Another wildcard expression will allow us to select just files that end in "A" or "B"